Practice Code: 382

 Prescribed Grazing (528)

-The following Web sites provide additional information related to this conservation practice.
+The following web site provides additional information related to this conservation practice.

 Grazing Lands Conservation Initiative (GLCI)